top of page

 It is characterized by a strong expression of disapproval or condemnation, often motivated by a belief that the person or action censured is morally or ethically wrong.
 The term can also refer to an official or formal statement of condemnation or disapproval issued by a group or organization.
 An example of a sentence using the word censure would be "The board of directors passed a resolution to censure the CEO for his unethical behavior."

-Example sentences of censure
+Example sentences containing censure

 1. The official statement issued a stern censure of the company's unethical practices.